 The question which inevitably arises is whether charisma can be attained or if it is innate, and the long-standing belief has traditionally been that the former is true.

 There are those, however, who have challenged this assumption.
 They assert that being charismatic is not a matter of nature as much as it is of nurture.
-That is, anyone can be charismatic as long as they purposefully acquire a set of particular cognitions and behaviours.
+That is, anyone can be charismatic as long as they purposefully acquire a set of particular cognitions and behaviors.

 The following books not only support this theory, but they provide practical guidance and actionable advice on how to attain charisma and forge meaningful connections with anyone you interact with.